There's Someone Inside Your House: Reception

 MJ Franklin of Mashable praised the novel, stating that it is a great homage to "classic slasher movies like Scream and I Know What You Did Last Summer".
 Christina Ledbetter from The Washington Times praised the book, mentioning that the elements of "teen romance and grisly murders crawl into the backseat of the car for a make-out session, producing a read that is as eerie as it is delightful."
 Booklist stated in a positive review of the book that it is a "clever—and, to fans, no doubt surprising—foray into the teen slasher genre."

 Film adaptation

-In March 2018, Deadline reported that Netflix had partnered with 21 Laps Entertainment and Atomic Monster Productions to adapt the novel into a film.
+In March 2018, Deadline reported that Netflix had partnered with 21 Laps Entertainment and Atomic Monster to adapt the novel into a film.
 After an official announcement, it was confirmed that Shawn Levy, James Wan, Dan Cohen and Michael Clear would serve as producers on the film.
 In March 2019, it was announced that Patrick Brice would direct, from a screenplay by Henry Gayden.
 In August 2019, Sydney Park, Théodore Pellerin, Asjha Cooper, Dale Whibley, Jesse LaTourette, Burkely Duffield, and Diego Josef were set to star in the film.
 Initially expected to be released on Netflix in February 2021, the film was later delayed to October 6, 2021.